WOW™ Competition Terms and Conditions

 10. Garment Returns

-Unsuccessful New Zealand entries will be returned to designers by 30 September 2018.
+Non-selected New Zealand entries will be returned to designers by 30 September 2019.

-Unsuccessful international entries (who use Mainfreight’s sponsorship arrangement) will be returned to Auckland by 30 September 2018 for forwarding to the depot of origin on the next available transport, as determined by Mainfreight.
+Non-selected international entries (who use Mainfreight’s sponsorship arrangement) will be returned to Auckland by 30 September 2019 for forwarding to the depot of origin on the next available transport, as determined by Mainfreight.

-Unsuccessful International entries (who sent at their own cost) will be contacted directly by 30 September 2018 to arrange payment for the return of their garment.
+Non-selected international entries (who sent at their own cost) will be contacted directly by 30 September 2019 to arrange payment for the return of their garment.

-Selected International entries (who sent at their own cost) will be contacted directly by the 31 January 2019 to arrange payment for the return with the exception of garments temporarily retained by WOW™ or otherwise purchased in accordance with Clause 9 (Garment Retention).
+Selected international entries (who sent at their own cost) will be contacted directly by the 31 January 2020 to arrange payment for the return with the exception of garments temporarily retained by WOW™ or otherwise purchased in accordance with Clause 9 (Garment Retention).

 It is the designer’s responsibility to ensure their contact details are current in WOW’s online designer database as WOW™ uses these details to arrange the return of garments.

 If WOW™ is unable to contact the designer to arrange return of a garment after three attempts (by telephone and email using those details provided by the designer), or does not receive any response from the designer, over a two month period, WOW™ will remove the garment from its collection, recycling the garment where possible.